binaryknight/udacity_p2_continuous_control_project/README.md

 Run the `Continuous_Control_Submission.ipynb` notebook to get started.

 ### Implementation Details
-The details can be found in `Report.ipynb` file
+The details can be found in `REPORT.ipynb` file